european-union

 EOR Pricing in Europe: What to Expect

-Pricing varies, but most providers use either a flat monthly fee or a percentage of salary.
+Most EOR providers use either a flat monthly fee per employee or a percentage of salary.
+The headline fee is only one component of the total cost.

 EOR vs Setting Up a Local Entity in Europe